KTH-RPL/DynamicMap_Benchmark/methods/README.md

 Methods in Benchmark
 ---

+Please visit 📓[our wiki page](https://kth-rpl.github.io/DynamicMap_Benchmark/) for detailed tutorials and the latest updates documentation.

 Demo Image, results you can have after reading this README:

 <img src="../assets/imgs/octomap_gf_00.png" style="width: 70%;" alt="Octomap Image">